 ISO 27001 and NIST CSF are two popular frameworks that organizations use to enhance their cybersecurity posture and manage information security-related risks.
 Although they have similar objectives, they come from different sources and have distinct characteristics.
 These two standards have been chosen for the following reasons:

-Strengths of the ISO 27001 standard:
+Strengths of the ISO 27001 standard

 - International recognition : It is an internationally recognized standard, meaning that certified organizations can demonstrate their compliance with global information and security standards.